Menu Close

 “We did not have the information on whether the red meats were from grain-fed or grass-fed animals, and I am not aware of any other cohort studies that have this kind of data.
 But since the cohort was run from 1980s towards now, I assume that most of the red meats in the markets were grain-fed meats.”

 In the comments part of this study, there in an attempt to address “why?” they discovered a correlation between eating modern red meat and increased mortality.
-Specifically, the study identifies the likely causal elements in red meat, high consumption of which are strongly associated with disease; including:
+Specifically, the study identifies the likely causal elements in red meat, high consumption of which are strongly associated with disease:

 • Saturated fat